marky224/salesforce-langgraph-ai-lead-bot/README.md

 ### 4. Test the chat widget

 Open `frontend/index.html` in a browser (or use VS Code Live Server).
 The chat bubble should appear in the bottom-right corner.
-Click it to start a conversation.
+Click it to start a conversation with TARS.

 ### 5. Run tests